greenhost/certbot-haproxy/README.rst

 .. code:: bash

-    certbot run --authenticator certbot-haproxy:haproxy-authenticator \
+    certbot certonly --authenticator certbot-haproxy:haproxy-authenticator \
-        --installer certbot-haproxy:haproxy-installer
+        --deploy-hook /path/to/your/install/script

-If you want your ``certbot`` to always use our Installer and Authenticator, you can add this to your configuration file:
+If you want your ``certbot`` to always use our Authenticator, you can add this to your configuration file:

 .. code:: bash

     cat <<EOF >> $HOME/.config/letsencrypt/cli.ini
     authenticator=certbot-haproxy:haproxy-authenticator
-    installer=certbot-haproxy:haproxy-installer
     EOF

 If you need to run in unattended mode, there are a bunch of arguments you need